terra-money/classic-mainnet/columbus-3/README.md

 ### Market Module

-- `base_pool: "250000000000"`.
+- `"base_pool": "250000000000"`.
 Initial starting size of both Terra and Luna liquidity pools is 250,000 SDT.
-- `pool_recovery_period: 14400"`.
+- `"pool_recovery_period": 14400"`.
 The duration in which the Terra & Luna pools to naturally "reset" toward equilibrium (delta \~= 0) through automated pool replenishing is 14400 blocks (\~= a day).
-- `min_spread": "0.02"`.
+- `"min_spread": "0.02"`.
 Minimum spread charged on Terra<>Luna swaps is 2%.
 This is to prevent leaking value from front-running attacks.
 - `"tobin_tax": 0.0025`.
 A fee of 0.25% of swap amount is charged on swap between Terra currencies (spot-trading).

 ### Oracle Module

+- `"vote_period": "5"`.
+Shorten the oracle tally period to 5 blocks.
-- `reward_band: "0.07"`.
+- `"reward_band": "0.07"`.
 Increase the criteria for receiving rewards and avoiding penalties to 7%, allowing validators to adapt to the initial improved penalty system.
-- `whitelist: ["ukrw", "usdr", "uusd", "umnt"]`.
+- `"whitelist": ["ukrw", "usdr", "uusd", "umnt"]`.
 The list of currencies that can be voted on.
 This is set to (KRT, SDT, UST, MNT).
-- `reward_distribution_window: "5256000"`.
+- `"reward_distribution_window": "5256000"`.
 The number of blocks during which oracle reward comes in and then is distributed is 5,256,000 blocks (\~= a year).
-- `slash_window: "432000"`.
+- `"slash_window": "432000"`.
 The number of blocks for slashing tallying is 432,000 blocks (\~= a month).
-- `slash_fraction: "0.01"`.
+- `"slash_fraction": "0.01"`.
 The validators will get 1% panelty on bonded tokens for oracle voting violation.
-- `min_valid_per_window: "0.05"`.
+- `"min_valid_per_window": "0.05"`.
 The validators should submit 5% valid votes per slash window to avoid slashing.

 ### Treasury Module

 - `"tax_policy.rate_min": 0.001`.
 Minimum tax rate is increased to 0.1%.
+- `"reward_policy.rate_max": 0.5`.
+Maximum reward weight is decreased to 50%.
+- `"window_probation": "0"`.
+No mature period will be required for columbus-3.